By Yael Wasserman

 I have been fortunate enough to practice intensive metta bhavana both at BMIMC and in Burma under the guidance of Ariya Baumann, Venerable Virañani and Sayadaw U Indaka.
 They teach the classical form set out in the Visuddhimagga where the yogi starts by radiating metta towards themselves, then to a benefactor, followed by a dear person, a stranger, an enemy and culminating with radiating metta to all beings.

 My initial impression of this style of practice was that it felt mechanical.
 Repeating the phrase “May they be well, happy and peaceful” ad nauseum felt forced and artificial.
 But after a few days the practice started to feel more authentic, spacious and joyful.
-Compared with my experience of vipassana, metta bhavana is far more gentle, and is often profoundly pleasant.
+Compared with my experience of vipassana, metta bhavana is quite gentle, and is often profoundly pleasant.
 I have never experienced the level of contentment or feelings of unconditional kindness for others that I have experienced on a metta retreat.
-Even though I’m not at a stage where I can sustain this outside of retreat, seeing that these qualities of mind can be cultivated to such an extent and experienced repeatedly proves that we do have the ability to transform and to become better human beings.
+Even though I’m not at a stage where I can sustain this outside of retreat, seeing that these qualities of mind can be cultivated to such an extent and experienced repeatedly proves we have an innate ability to transform and to become better human beings.

-People I talk to about metta practice often report an aversion to the Visuddhimagga form similar to what I experienced when I first started.
+People I talk to about metta often report an aversion to the Visuddhimagga form similar to what I experienced when I first started.
 Sadly, many conclude this means metta meditation is not for them.
-I suspect in some cases this is because they haven’t given the metta the time it needs to arise.
-Possibly they have practiced just for a few sessions in a predominantly vipassana retreat.
-But for many people, perhaps even most, it takes several days of continual practice for true metta to arise, so for this reason I encourage people who want to explore this amazing and beautiful quality of the mind to sign-up for a metta retreat.
+I suspect in some cases this is because they haven’t allowed the metta the time it needs to arise.
+Possibly they have practiced just few sessions in a predominantly vipassana retreat.
+But for many people, perhaps even most, it takes days of continual practice for true metta to arise, so for this reason I encourage those who want to explore this amazing and beautiful quality of mind to sign-up for a metta retreat.